kkyon/botflow/docs/route/index.rst

 Fork
 ----
-    Basic route of databot. it create branch for every pass in (node or route).
+    Basic route of Botflow. it create branch for every pass in (node or route).